chen42/presentations/rat_genome.md

-# Whole Genome Sequencing of Nine Rats Using Linked-Reads Technology
+# Opportunities to Improve the Rat Reference Genome (rn6)

 <hr>